binipringle/right-to-be-forgotten/_texts/0-outline.md

 Judges use their discretion under rules 403 and 611 to prohibit extrinsic evidence of a prior inconsistent statement on a purely collateral matter, but parties may present extrinsic evidence of prior inconsistent statements related to non-collateral matters (Merritt 229).

-- {:.indent-2}**United States v.
+[^10]:United States v.
 Kelly 436 F.3d 992 (8th Cir.
-2006)** (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
+2006) *illustrates Prior Inconsistent Statement Rule 613(b)* (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
 Rule 613(b) only states that a witness be afforded the opportunity to explain; it does not require a witness to actually explain or deny the prior inconsistent statements.
 Here, the child had the opportunity to explain himself, and Kelly had the opportunity to cross-examine the child.
 Moreover, although Kelly complains that the tape-recorded statement was used for substantive purposes, there is no evidence it was introduced for anything but impeachment of the witness.)

-- {:.indent-2}**Taylor v.
+[^11]:Taylor v.
 Cheddar's Casual Cafe, Inc. 2017 WL 157886 (W.D.
-La 2017)(unreported)** (evidence of Young’s alleged theft from Cheddar’s is inadmissible because Young neither charged with nor convicted of a crime based on this allegation and there is no other relevant purpose for the admission of this evidence.)
+La 2017)(unreported) *illustrates Prior Inconsistent Statement Rule 613(b)* (evidence of Young’s alleged theft from Cheddar’s is inadmissible because Young neither charged with nor convicted of a crime based on this allegation and there is no other relevant purpose for the admission of this evidence.)
 (Young’s statements to Cheddar’s’ management and the two insurance adjusters after Taylor’s fall at the restaurant are  inadmissible as hearsay if offered to prove the truth of the matter asserted, but nonetheless admissible for the purpose of impeachment by prior inconsistent statement.)

+---

+## Bias

+“**Bias** is a term used in the ‘common law of evidence’ to describe the relationship between a party and a witness which might lead the witness to slant, unconsciously or otherwise, his testimony in favor of or against a party.
+Bias may be induced by a witness's like, dislike, or fear of a party, or by the witness's self-interest.”
+(U.S. v.
+Abel) [^12]

+[^12]:United States v.
+Abel 469 U.S. 45 (1984) *illustrates bias** (Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel [defendant accused of bank robbery] were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
+Evidence offered by prosecution to rebut Mills [defendant’s witness]’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he [Ehle] was going to testify falsely against Abel.
+Prosecution brings extrinsic evidence of membership in secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.)

+---

+## Rule 608a Reputation or Opinion Evidence to Show Witness Character for Truthfulness or Untruthfulness

+**Rule 608(a)** states that a witness’s credibility may be attacked or supported by (a) testimony about the witness’s reputation for having a character for truthfulness or untruthfulness, or (b) testimony of an opinion about that character.
+Evidence of truthful character is admissible only after the witness’s character for truthfulness has been attacked.

+---

+## Rule 608b Specific Instances of Conduct to Show Witness Character for Truthfulness or Untruthfulness

+**Rule 608(b)** provides that extrinsic evidence is not admissible to prove specific instances of a witness’s conduct in order to attack or support the witness’s character for truthfulness (except when criminal convictions under Rule 609).
+However, the court may allow questions about the extrinsic evidence on cross-examination if the extrinsic evidence is probative of the character for truthfulness or untruthfulness of (1) the witness; or (2) another witness whose character the witness being cross-examined has testified about.

 ---